-Taking place from March 7 through 9, 2019, the symposium explores diverse perspectives on the interrelationships between Indigenous humanities and the land.
+Taking place on March 7 and 8, 2019, the symposium explores diverse perspectives on the interrelationships between Indigenous humanities and the land.

 Thursday, March 7, 2019